Stochastic Gradient MCMC with Repulsive Forces: INTRODUCTION

-Any competing MCMC algorithm should verify the following list of properties: \emph{scalability} (we resort to SG-MCMC methods since at each iteration they may be approximated to just require a minibatch of the dataset), \emph{convergence to the true posterior} and \emph{flexibility} (since we provide a parametric formulation of the transition kernel it is possible to adapt other methods such as \emph{Hamiltonian Monte Carlo} \cite{chen2014stochastic} or the Nosé-Hoover thermostat method \cite{ding2014bayesian}).
+There has been recent interest in bridging the gap between variational Bayes and MCMC techniques, see e.g. \cite{zhang2018}, to develop new scalable approaches for Bayesian inference, e.g., \cite{carbonetto2012}.
+In this work, we draw on a similitude between the SG-MCMC and SVGD approaches to propose a novel family of very efficient sampling algorithm.
+Any competing MCMC approach should verify the following list of properties as our proposal will do: \begin{itemize} \item \emph{scalability}.
+For this, we resort to SG-MCMC methods since at each iteration they may be approximated to just require a minibatch of the dataset, \item \emph{convergence to the actual posterior}, and \item \emph{flexibility}.
+Since we provide a parametric formulation of the transition kernel, it is possible to adapt other methods such as \emph{Hamiltonian Monte Carlo}, \cite{chen2014stochastic}, or the Nos\'e-Hoover thermostat method, \cite{ding2014bayesian}. \end{itemize}